-This procedure solves the situation, that PINE A has application layer communication with PINE B via PEGC.
-But when the communication via PEGC is not viable, for example, the PINB moves out of the coverage of PEGC 1, only newly establish the 5GS communication to connect PINE B is the potential way.
+This procedure solves the situation, that PINE 1 has application layer communication with PINE 2 via PEGC 1.
+But when the communication via PEGC 1 is not viable, for example, the PINE 2 moves out of the coverage of PEGC 1 1, only PINE 2 triggers to establish the 5GS communication to connect to PINE 1 via PEGC 2 is the potential way.

 Figure 8.9.2.2-1 illustrates the service continuity to change application layer communication to communication via PEGC + 5GS based on request/response model.